 Measuring success

-Monitor a blend of financials and client metrics: recurring revenue percentage, revenue per client, gross margin by service line, customer satisfaction and referral rates.
+Monitor a blend of financials and client metrics: Recurring revenue percentage, revenue per client, gross margin by service line, customer satisfaction and referral rates.
 Regarding partner programs, track partner retention and revenue generated from partners.

 Conclusion